m3mnoch/.plan/README.md

 # an awesome .plan

+#### if you're looking for my previous days, check the archives.

+---

 so, i was talking to my friend [andi](https://www.linkedin.com/in/andismithers/) and two interesting things came out of it.

 1) he helped me with advice on how to optimize that distance check yesterday.